What happens to religious art from churches that have been closed? | DW | 16.04.2020

 Why documentation is important

-With fewer churches and church art, a part of Germany's Christian spiritual culture is disappearing, says her sister, Ruth Pauli.
-It is important to the Pauli Sisters to preserve the religious structures and to document what was in them.
+With fewer churches and church art, a part of Germany's Christian spiritual culture is disappearing, says her sister, Ruth.
+It is important to the Pauli sisters to preserve the religious structures and to document what was in them.
 "The dioceses are now taking measures to take an inventory," says Gisela Pauli Caldas.
 Drones are used to take photographs of church interiors so that even if the building is torn down, people still have access to a three-dimensional "memory" of the interior spaces.

 It is important that art scholars write about and research these works of art, adds Gisela Pauli Caldas: "If things are not documented, they are much more at risk no matter where they end up."
 To that end, the Pauli family encourages students worldwide to take a scholarly approach to Germany's post-war church artwork and its stained glass windows.